MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 > Learn more in the [ExternalizableSecurityCheck](../externalizable-security-check) tutorial.

 ### CredentialsValidationSecurityCheck
-This abstract class extends `ExternalizableSecurityCheck` and implements most of its methods to simplify usage.
+This class extends the `ExternalizableSecurityCheck` and implements most of its methods to simplify usage.
 Two methods must be implemented: `validateCredentials` and `createChallenge`.
+The implementation allows a limited number of login attempts during a certain interval, after which the security check is blocked for a configured period.
+In the case of a successful login, the state of the security check remains successful for a configured period, during which the user can access the requested resource.

 The `CredentialsValidationSecurityCheck` class is meant for simple flows to validate arbitrary credentials, to grant access to a resource.
 A built-in capability to block access after a set number of attempts is also provided.

 > Learn more in the [CredentialsValidationSecurityCheck](../credentials-validation/) tutorials.

 ### UserAuthenticationSecurityCheck
-This abstract class extends `CredentialsValidationSecurityCheck` and therefore inherits all of its features.
+This class extends the `CredentialsValidationSecurityCheck` and therefore inherits all of its features.
+The class adds to it an implementation that creates an `AuthenticatedUser` user identity object  that can be used to identify the current logged-in user.

-In addition, the `UserAuthenticationSecurityCheck` class provides the MobileFirst framework with an `AuthenticatedUser` object which represents the logged-in user.
-You must implement the `createUser`, `validateCredentials`, and `createChallenge` methods.

 A built-in capability to optionally enable a "Remember Me" login behavior is also provided.
+Three methods must be implemented: `createUser`, `validateCredentials`, and `createChallenge`.

 > Learn more in the [UserAuthentication security check](../user-authentication/) tutorials.